This post contains affiliate links.

 Benefits of Prayer on Mental Health

-Prayer offers several mental health benefits:
+Prayer has many mental health benefits:

 How to Incorporate Prayer into Your Life